THE CYCLE OF SOIL

-The second book, which is in the works, takes us into the futuristic worlds of the ten man-made lilypads and the sadistic plot of Salax (they/them), Tebastiana's former lover who betrayed her in favor of a secret plot that resulted in rampant infertility across the In-Land communities.
+The second book takes us into the futuristic worlds of the ten man-made lilypads and the sadistic plot of Salax (they/them), Tebastiana's former lover who betrayed her in favor of a secret plot that resulted in rampant infertility across the In-Land communities in SOIL.

 THE CYCLE OF SALT is a near future novel about what happens to humanity when urban planning goes haywire.

-After the government implements mandatory Taste Removal so the citizens will readily ingest their daily level of the foul but profitable Scrape, the loss of taste causes 67% of the population to fall into one form of depression or another—including turning to Burn, a hardcore drug that mimics taste by burning, like hot peppers.
+After the government implements mandatory Taste Removal so the citizens will readily ingest their daily level Scrape, the loss of taste causes 67% of the population to fall into one form of depression or another—including turning to Burn, a drug that mimics taste by burning, like hot peppers.
 An epidemic of junkie Burners breaks out.

-Seeing an opportunity, Salax begins breeding children from adult Burn addicts who survive traumatic 'Rock Bottoms' terrifying enough to alter their epigenetic information—the genetic information that we can change during our lifetimes.
-These children will inherit genetic material making the notion of addiction as frightening as poisonous spiders.
-But that's not Salax's only reason for the devious genetic alteration...
+Seeing an opportunity, Salax drivers dozens of Burners to traumatic 'Rock Bottoms' that are terrifying enough to alter their epigenetic information—the genetic information we can change during our lifetimes.
+Salax then breeds the Burners to create children who will inherit genetic material that makes the notion of addiction as frightening as poisonous spiders.
+But that's not Salax's only reason for the devious genetic alteration—as Tebastiana learns...